antoninomodica/critical-mass/README.md

 ## Mapping

 Currently the mapping between parameters is hardcoded.
+The idea is to keep the mappings relatively hidden to the end user, with the aim of creating organic and responsive behaviors.
 The current mapping includes:
 - Grain duration -> Separation Threshold
+  Longer sound grains will influence the flocking algorithm by increasing the minimum distance between the particles.
+This means that when longer sounds are generated they are more far apart from each other, leaving more space.